 Rising expectations, declining resources, an ageing population, widening disparity in incomes – current and future generations are facing intractable challenges, and public institutions don’t have all the answers.

-Working with Made Open, Monmouthshire County Council are bringing partners from different backgrounds, sectors and geographies together to explore the benefits of a collective approach; where institutions provide the platform and the backbone for a broader collection of partners to come together and define problems.
+Working with Made Open, Monmouthshire County Council are gradually bringing people and partners from different backgrounds, sectors and geographies together to explore the benefits of a collective approach; where institutions provide the platform and the backbone for a broader collection of partners to come together, define problems and co-create solutions.

 Already, the Made Open Monmouthshire platform is beginning to stimulate energy and give rise to a more networked environment uniting around a common purpose – a better place.